-• Subsequent modifications: Stormwater management was not discussed as part of MODS 1 to 4 and 6 to 8.
+- in the determination of the OSD volume as the EDD is typically drawn down via the filter media at a slower rate than the dedicated flood storage volume.
+Therefore, either the reported detention volumes in each basin need to be reduced and therefore the overall site OSD requirements will not be met, or the footprint of each basin must be increased to cater for both the OSD requirements and raingarden requirements. - Subsequent modifications: Stormwater management was not discussed as part of MODS 1 to 4 and 6 to 8.
 A submission by Ku-ring-gai Council in response to MOD 5, correctly identified that "the concept approval showed a combined detention basin and raingarden where the playing fields are now proposed.
 This facility was required to achieve the environmental and water quality targets of the water cycle management strategy adopted by Hyder.
 The facility has been removed from that area on the new concept plan."
-It would be expected that with changes to land use, i.e. building footprint changes, road alignment changes, that the original stormwater concept would be updated and revised as required.
-However, it does not appear that this has occurred.
+It would be expected that with changes to land use, i.e. building footprint changes, road alignment changes, that the original stormwater concept would be updated and revised as required, but this does not appear to have occurred.